bocanadas/earthquake-globe-3d/README.md

 **Technologies:**
 - Three.js for the 3D rendering and camera controls
 - Vite as the build tool
-- Vanilla JavaScript for everything else
+- JavaScript for everything else

 ## Running Locally